jgads/ffmpeg-android-java/README.md

 [![Join the chat at https://gitter.im/hiteshsondhi88/ffmpeg-android-java](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/hiteshsondhi88/ffmpeg-android-java?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 ## About
-[FFmpeg Android java](http://hiteshsondhi88.github.io/ffmpeg-android-java/) is a java library that simplifies your task of using ffmpeg in Android project which I've compiled using [FFmpeg-Android](http://hiteshsondhi88.github.io/ffmpeg-android/)
+[FFmpeg Android java](http://hiteshsondhi88.github.io/ffmpeg-android-java/) is a java library that simplifies your task of using ffmpeg in Android project.
+This fork is using an LGPL version of the FFmpeg binary, with permission from the creator, hiteshsondhi88, for dynamically linking in commercial projects.

 These are two basic methods of this library: